RoryNesbitt/RoryNesbitt/README.md

 - I'm a PhD student at Glasgow Uni.
 - Currently I'm working mostly with backscatter technology.
-- By best maintained repo is [RNvim](https://github.com/Rorynesbitt/RNvim) and I don't recommend you use it.
+- My best maintained repo is [RNvim](https://github.com/Rorynesbitt/RNvim) and I don't recommend you use it.
 Have a look to see why.
 - I also made [pvim](https://github.com/RoryNesbitt/pvim) for making your neovim more portable